“More Bordeaux, madame, to go with your langouste sabayon?”

 The newest ships in the Explorer class are the two expedition ships, Le Bellot and Le Jacques Cartier, each with a passenger capacity of 180.
 Their Ponant maiden voyages were in 2020 and 2022, respectively.

 Ponant Polar Explorer ship

-She is the world’s first hybrid-electric polar exploration ship, powered by liquified natural gas (resulting in the ship being very clean and eco-friendly).
+She is the world’s first hybrid-electric polar exploration ship, powered by liquified natural gas.

 Paul Gauguin Cruises

-Ponant also operates the Paul Gauguin cruise ship in French Polynesia.
-It took over Paul Gauguin Cruises in 2019.
+Ponant also operates the Paul Gauguin cruise ship in Tahiti and French Polynesia.
+The cruise company took over Paul Gauguin Cruises in 2019.

 The L’Austral ship is like a smartly-dressed Parisian.

 No flashy colors or bling.
-She’s dressed in taupe and cream.
+This beautiful ship is dressed in taupe and cream.